Electromagnetics-Compliant Optimization of Dynamic Metasurface Antennas for Bistatic Sensing

 The interaction between target position estimation and TX-RX synchronization uncertainties under nonlinear distortions introduced by mutual coupling is demonstrated.
-Finally, it is showcased that the proposed EM-compliant robust sensing design offers comparable performance to the state-of-the-art physically-ignorant benchmarks in~\cite{gavras2025near, keskin2022optimal}. \end{itemize}
+Finally, it is showcased that the proposed EM-compliant robust sensing design offers comparable performance to the state-of-the-art physically ignorant benchmarks~\cite{gavras2025near, keskin2022optimal}. \end{itemize}